VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: VDE Bench Construction

 Constructing VDE Bench requires extensive manual annotation and processing.
-To reduce annotation time, we utilized \textbf{Nano Banana Pro} for assistance.
-Overall, our processing pipeline is illustrated in the overview framework in Figure~\ref{fig:overview}, which consists of three main stages: data collection, groud truth generation, and manual review.The main comparisons between our VDE Bench and existing open-source image editing benchmarks in the community are summarized in Table~\ref{tab:compare}.
+To reduce annotation time, we utilized \textbf{Nano Banana Pro} and \textbf{Qwen3-VL-235B-A22B-Instruct} for assistance.
+Overall, our processing pipeline is illustrated in the overview framework in Figure~\ref{fig:overview of annotion}, which consists of three main stages: data collection, groud truth generation, and manual review.
+The main comparisons between our VDE Bench and existing open source image editing benchmarks in the community are summarized in Table~\ref{tab:compare}.
+Representative examples of our annotated benchmark data can be found in Appendix~\ref{sec: append case study}.